MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/user-adoption-guide.md

 ## Stage 3: Readiness

-Investing time in preparing for your Microsoft Search in Bing rollout will result in a positive impact for your organization.
+Investing time in preparing for your Microsoft Search rollout will result in a positive impact for your organization.

  **Product and content readiness**